ApplauseAQI/AH-Android-Int/README.md

 Just follow a few simple steps to get started:

-## Preparation Steps - obtaining uTest Apphance License Key
+## Preparation Steps - Obtain an Apphance Key

 ### 1. Create a free account with uTest Apphance